 Veber Gulinelli suggests a derivation from a medieval Latin literature binomial "Tartarus oculis", which in the vernacular means "Hell, eyes", ie Tarocchi, to highlight, according to Catholic moral teaching, that these cards were the eyes of hell or the devil, to condemn those who used them (15).

-There are other plausible derivations of the etymology of the term Tarot.
+But other derivations of the etymology of the term tarocco might seem plausible.

 According to Idris Shah (and others) - but with an opposite opinion was the erudite and lamented Islamic researcher A-M. Schimmel - an affinity would be more likely with the three letter root Tarīq (pl.
 Turuq) and Tarīqa(t) (pl.
 Tarā’ iq): road, path, way, manner, mean (be tarīq-e, which is to say in modern Persian “through, by”); method, system, rule of the mystics, mystical way, Sufi brotherhood.
 It is also possible to think about the three-lettered Taraqqī (Trg): climb, arise, development, progress.
 About this we have to remember that the ensemble of Triumphs was modeled according to the concept of the Christian Mystical Staircase and that the word here expressed could have inspired the word “tarocchi”.